 Usually, with terms from 1 to 30 years, term life insurance policies are created for a period of time and then expire.
 Under some term life insurance policies, the death benefit is fixed while under others, the death benefit decreases as the policy ages.
 Premiums for term life insurance are sometimes, but not always, fixed.
 Ask your insurance about this before signing a policy.

 If someone buys a 20-year term life insurance policy for an annual premium of $1,000, they will pay the annual premium of $1,000 for the duration of the 20-year term.
-Death benefits will only be paid if Adam dies before the end of the 20-year term.
+Death benefits will only be paid if the policyholder dies before the end of the 20-year term.

 What is convertible life insurance?

-If you have a convertible life insurance policy, you most likely signed up for a term life insurance policy that you later wish to convert to a whole life policy.
+If you have a convertible life insurance policy, you most likely signed up for a term life insurance policy that you eventually plan to convert to a whole life policy when the term expires.
 This is not an option offered by all insurance companies, so be sure to ask.

-If someone buys a 20-year convertible life insurance policy, they will pay the annual premium of $1,000 for the 20-year term with the option upon expiration to convert to a whole life policy.
+If someone buys a 20-year convertible life insurance policy, they will pay the annual premium for the 20-year term with the option upon expiration to convert to a whole life policy.

 How does life insurance work?